reprise99/Sentinel-Queries/Query Pack/README.md

 This feature is currently in preview but the guidance can be found [here](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/query-packs)

-You can deploy the query pack to your Azure environment by deploying the following template.
+You can deploy the queries from this repo to your Azure environment by deploying the following template.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://google.com)